liberland/Constitution/Constitution.md

 1. The President shall exercise power to:

-a) represent Liberland on the international stage, included but not limited to the negotiation and signing of international treaties;
+a) represent Liberland on the international stage, including but not limited to the negotiation and signing of international treaties;

 b) bestow honors and awards on Persons who have achieved a great deal in service to Liberland and/or the idea of liberty worldwide;